Open-Risk-Academy/Academy-Course-DAT31055/README.md

 The structure of the numpy project is as follows:

 * Documentation in the form of markdown files including tables with the reported feature comparisons.
 For convenience each markdown file includes one table
-* A source code directory with a collection of simple scripts written in the respective languages that illustrates a * sample* of the functionality.
+* A source code directory with a collection of simple scripts written in the respective languages that illustrates a * sample* of the functionality

 ## Project Notes

 ### Completeness

 There are several other high quality libraries for numerical linear algebra.
 Non-inclusion in this list is not a quality judgement.
 Contributions to complete the library/features comparison are very welcome!

 ### Apples with Oranges

 The different numerical linear algebra libraries compared here do not have identical development stage, scope and/or domain targets.
 Numpy, for example, bills itself as a broad scientific computing framework and occupies a unique position in the python ecosystem (compared. e.g., to multiple linear algebra projects in the C++ universe).

 ### Focus